MSRConnections/Azure-training-course/Content/Introduction/Introduction Creating Accounts HOL.md

         - In the popup menu, select **Safety > InPrivate Browsing**.
         - The upper left corner of the window will change to show you are running in private node ![IE InPrivate](Images/ie-inprivate.png).

 1. In your newly opened private browsing window, go to the Microsoft Account sign-up page at [https://signup.live.com](https://signup.live.com/).
-Before you fill anything out, slick on the **Get a new email address** link under the username.
+Before you fill anything out, click on the **Get a new email address** link under the username.

     ![Get new email address link](Images/account-creation-get-new-email.png)